 - Centering Indigenous epistemologies, ontologies and methodologies in Indigenous education and research.
 This includes respecting the roles that Indigenous Elders and Knowledge Keepers play in Indigenous communities and holistic understandings of learning and wellness.

 Courses are offered at the MT, MEd, MA, EdD, and PhD levels.
-Faculty members supervise masters research projects, qualifying research papers, and both masters and doctoral theses.
+Faculty members supervise masters' research projects, qualifying research papers, and both masters and doctoral theses.
 Courses with an Indigenous education focus or content are listed in associated departments; see their websites for details.

 - Indigenous students’ access and experiences in post-secondary education